SovnSkyrim/AmongSovngardesStars/README.md

 Behavior of 360 Walk and Run Plus, just deactivate it in the MCM if it bothers you, but your capes in game will clip through your feets.

+## My Mega.nz downloads dont work!

+Manually download the file you need [here](https://mega.nz/fm/oVtHharY) and add it to your downloads folder.

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!